tuckerisapizza/VRChat-AI-Bot/README.md

 The bot utilizes Character AI for custom AI chatbots, Google Speech to text, and Google Text to speech.

+VIEW OUR BRANCHES FOR OTHER AI MODEL ARCHITECTURES, main IS CHARACTER AI

 # README

 download both botscript.py and credentials.py and put them both in the same folder